-Blast kills 24 as Pakistanis vote in cliffhanger election
+Suicide bomber kills 29 as Pakistanis vote in cliffhanger election

-LAHORE/PESHAWAR, Pakistan (Reuters) - A blast near a polling station killed at least 24 people as Pakistanis voted on Wednesday in a knife-edge general election pitting cricket hero Imran Khan against the party of jailed ex-Prime Minister Nawaz Sharif.
+QUETTA/PESHAWAR, Pakistan (Reuters) - A suicide bomber killed at least 29 people near a polling center as Pakistanis voted on Wednesday in a knife-edge general election pitting cricket hero Imran Khan against the party of jailed ex-Prime Minister Nawaz Sharif.

+The Islamic State militant group claimed responsibility for the attack in the western city of Quetta, where security sources said the bomber drove his motorcycle into a police vehicle.

-A hospital spokesman in the city of Quetta, where the blast took place, said 24 bodies and 35 injured people were taken to local hospitals.
-A Reuters witness in Quetta, the capital of Baluchistan province, said the blast occurred near a voting center.
+A hospital spokesman said 29 people were killed and 35 others wounded in the attack that a Reuters witness said occurred near a voting center in Quetta, the capital of Baluchistan province.

-Earlier this month, a suicide bomber killed 149 people at an election rally in the town of Mastung, also in Baluchistan province.
-The attack was claimed by Islamic State militants.
+Earlier this month, a suicide bomber killed 149 people at an election rally in the town of Mastung in Baluchistan province.
+That attack was also claimed by Islamic State militants.

 About 371,000 soldiers have been stationed at polling stations across the country to prevent attacks, nearly five times the number deployed at the last election in 2013.